General Improvements

 Detailed Species Pages

 Each species now comes with its own page and information.
-At the top of the page is the roach’s common name, followed by its scientific name, and clickable images of the species as well as a map of its range.
+At the top of the page is the roach’s common name, scientific name, and clickable images of the species.
 The maps are color-coded with the following meanings:

 Some pictures have an Heirloom sticker on them, which means that this form or variety was selectively bred for or preserved by hobbyists and will consistently produce similar-looking individuals.